Company announces plans to demolish retired Cassville power plant

-CASSVILLE, Wis. — The demolition of a retired biomass power plant in Cassville will begin Wednesday — a first step toward future development of the site.
+CASSVILLE, Wis. — The demolition of a retired biomass power plant in Cassville will begin today — a first step toward the future development of the site.

-Company officials have announced that the E.J.
-Stoneman Generating Station — owned by DTE Energy Power & Industrial — will be razed by the end of the year.
+DTE Energy Power & Industrial announced Tuesday that its E.J.
+Stoneman Generating Station will be razed by the end of the year.

-Market factors and the plant’s age were the primary factors underlying the decision, said DTE Energy spokesperson Eric Younan.
+Market factors and the plant’s age were the primary factors underlying the decision, said company spokesman Eric Younan.

 “The plant just was past its time,” he said.
 “There was just a lot of competition in terms of the cost for electricity.
 Natural gas, for example, was cheaper.”

-The E.J.
+E.J.
 Stoneman Generating Station was constructed in 1950 as a coal-fired plant.
-After DTE Energy purchased the plant in 2008, the company converted it to a 40-megawatt biomass operation two years later.
+DTE Energy purchased it in 2008, and the company converted it to a 40-megawatt biomass operation two years later.

 DTE Energy intends to dismantle the on-site equipment and buildings and restore the site to accommodate new development.
 North American Dismantling Corp. will oversee the work.